xSilvermanx/PD5M/README.md

 - The teams of LSPDFR and PIS for their inspiration and small code-examples
 - IllidanS4 for his [Entity Iterators](https://gist.github.com/IllidanS4/9865ed17f60576425369fc1da70259b2)
 - The above mentioned mod authors
+- Everyone involved in testing the mod prior to this release.